 There is enough waste energy produced in the EU to heat the EU’s entire building stock; despite of this huge potential, only few small-scale examples of urban waste heat recovery are present across the EU.
-The objective of ReUseHeat is to demonstrate first of their kind advanced, modular and replicable systems enabling the recovery and reuse of excess heat available at the urban level.
+The objective of ReUseHeat wass to demonstrate first-of-their-kind advanced, modular and replicable systems enabling the recovery and reuse of excess heat available at the urban level.

-ReUseHeat will tackle both technical and non-technical barriers to unlocking urban waste heat recovery projects and investments across Europe.
-There are four large-scale demonstrators in the project, showing the technical feasibility and economic viability of excess heat recovery and reuse from data centres (Brunswick), sewage collectors (Nice), cooling system of a hospital (Madrid) and underground station (Berlin).
-The experience from running the demonstrators and from other examples across the EU will be consolidated into a handbook that will provide guidance for investors and project developers and support future uptake of using urban excess heat.
-It will include innovative and efficient technologies and solutions, suitable business models and contractual arrangements, estimation of investment risk, bankability and impact of urban excess heat recovery investments and authorisation procedures.
+ReUseHeat tackled both technical and non-technical barriers to unlocking urban waste heat recovery projects and investments across Europe.
+There were four large-scale demonstrators in the project, showing the technical feasibility and economic viability of excess heat recovery and reuse from data centres (Brunswick), sewage collectors (Nice), cooling system of a hospital (Madrid) and underground station (Berlin).
+The experience from running the demonstrators and from other examples across the EU was consolidated into a handbook that provides guidance for investors and project developers and support future uptake of using urban excess heat.
+It includes innovative and efficient technologies and solutions, suitable business models and contractual arrangements, estimation of investment risk, bankability and impact of urban excess heat recovery investments and authorisation procedures.

-ReUseHeat kicked off in October 2017 and will run for four years.
-It is funded by the European Union’s Horizon 2020 Programme for Research and Innovation.
+ReUseHeat kicked off in October 2017 and ended in September 2022.
+It was funded by the European Union’s Horizon 2020 Programme for Research and Innovation.